manyahalwai-code/currency-converter-java-/README.md

 Currency Converter (Java)

-A simple Java application that converts currencies.
+A Java application that converts INR to multiple currencies using a menu system.
-Built to practice Java basics and problem-solving.
+Built to practice Java fundamentals.

 # Features
-- Convert between multiple currencies
+- Convert INR → USD, EUR, CAD, JPY, QAR
-- Simple and easy-to-use logic
+- Menu-driven interaction
-- Fast calculations
+- Loops for multiple conversions

 # Tech Used
 - Java